adobe/pdfservices-node-sdk-samples/README.md

-# Samples for the DC Services NodeJS SDK
+# Samples for the PDF Tools Node.js SDK

-This sample project helps you get started with the DC services SDK.
+This sample project helps you get started with the  PDF Tools Node.js SDK.

-The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the DC Services SDK supports only server side use cases.**
+The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Tools Node.js SDK supports only server side use cases.**

 ## Prerequisites
 The sample application has the following requirements:
-* Node JS : Version 10.13 or above.
-Node installation instructions can be found [here](https://nodejs.org/en/download/).
+* Node.js : Version 10.13 or above.
+Node installation instructions can be found
+[here](https://nodejs.org/en/download/).

 ## Authentication Setup

-The credentials file and corresponding private key file for the samples is ```dc-services-sdk-credentials.json``` and ```private.key``` respectively.
+The credentials file and corresponding private key file for the samples is ```pdftools-api-credentials.json``` and ```private.key``` respectively.
 Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.